MicrosoftDocs/msix-docs/msix-src/detect-package-identity.md

 ---
-title: Detecting Package Identity and Runtime Context
+title: Detect package identity and runtime context
 description: Describes how an app can determine whether its shipped as an MSIX package on Win 1709 or later.
 author: Huios
 ms.date: 01/23/2020